Updated October 1, 2019

 We’ve all heard the phrase, “no man is an island.”
 Well, it’s true!
 Incorporate your family “team” into the mission of keeping things organized this year.
 Make it a team effort, and find ways to reward your kids when they take initiative.

-Show them the why organization makes things easier and how they can help do it alongside each other.
+Show them why organization makes things easier and how they can help do it alongside each other.
 Slowly they’ll realize why organization matters and pitch in without your asking.